AUTO BODY

 What Insurance Company Do We Reccomend?

-We'd also, if asked today, would recommend against using National General and/or Integon Auto Insurance.
+We'd also, if asked today, recommend against using National General and/or Integon Auto Insurance.
 Though there are fine people who work for these companies.
 These companies have developed a reputation for being especially unreasonable to deal with.
-This is especially true regarding fair labor rates, with a consistent underpayment amount of around 13% that they cause our customers to pay.
+This is especially true regarding fair labor rates, with a consistent underpayment amount of around 13% that they force our customers to pay.